bentoml/BentoML/docs/source/faq.rst

 Cortex provides CLI tools for creating and managing a Kubernetes cluster on AWS, but does not provide too much help in model packaging and model serving.

 BentoML focuses on model serving specific problems.
-It leaves the cluster management part to the tools that do it really well(such as Kops, Rancher, AWS EKS, Google K8s Engine etc) and focus on managing model serving workloads on an existing K8s cluster.
+It leaves the cluster management part to the tools that do it really well (such as Kops, Rancher, AWS EKS, Google K8s Engine etc) and focuses instead on managing model serving workloads on an existing K8s cluster.

 We are working on an opinionated end-to-end deployment solution on Kubernetes for BentoML.
-It leaves the cluster management part to the tools that do it well and focus on managing model serving workloads on existing K8s cluster.
 We plan to provide support for horizontal scaling, blue-green-deployment, auto-scaling, logging and monitoring integration, etc.

 How does BentoML compare to Seldon?